mendix/docs/content/refguide/validation-feedback.md

 {{% alert type="warning" %}}

-Nanoflows do not support text templates in Validation Feedback, only a static message text can be provided.
+Nanoflows do not support text templates in validation feedback.
+Only a static message text can be provided.

 {{% /alert %}}